mpmedia/ModuleBU/README.md

 More in the codes, pdf of 'train the trainer' folder.

-Also, the rest of the recommended stack: #MaxCDN, #TypeScript, #LESS, #Require.js, #GSAP, BaaS API - such as ParseAPI.com, #TopCoat, #PhoneGap, etc.
+Also, the rest of the recommended stack: #MaxCDN, #WebStorm, #TypeScript, #LESS, #Require.js, #GSAP, BaaS API - such as PrimusAPI.com, #TopCoat, #PhoneGap, etc.

 If you have bugs, issues, just file an ticket here on github.